WBD 2025

 Why Focus on Brain Health Across All Ages?

-By prioritising brain health from before birth through old age, we can prevent or delay many neurological issues.
+By prioritizing brain health from before birth through old age, we can prevent or delay many neurological issues.
 The WHO highlights two key approaches:

 • Primary Prevention